Zlatan Ibrahimović: 2020–21: Serie A runner-up and return to Champions League

-2021–22 season: Scudetto winner
+2021–2023: Serie A title and retirement

 On 12 September 2021, Ibrahimović made his first appearance for Milan since returning from injury and scored in a 2–0 win over Lazio, and in doing so, at the age of 39 years and 344 days he became the oldest non-Italian player to score a goal in the 123-year history of Serie A, breaking the record previously held by former Parma centre-back Bruno Alves.
 On 23 October, Ibrahimović scored Milan's fourth in a 4–2 win over Bologna, becoming the fourth player to score a Serie A goal after his 40th birthday after Alessandro Costacurta, Silvio Piola and Pietro Vierchowod.
 On 20 November, he scored two goals in a 4–3 loss to Fiorentina, and in doing so, became the oldest player to score a brace in a Serie A game as well as the first 40-year-old player to net a brace in Europe's top five leagues in the 21st century.
-On 11 December, Ibrahimović scored an acrobatic equaliser in stoppage-time in a 1–1 draw with Udinese, reaching the milestone of 300 career league goals across Europe's top five leagues, thus becoming just the third person in the 21st century to achieve it after Cristiano Ronaldo and Lionel Messi.
+On 11 December, Ibrahimović scored an acrobatic equalizer in stoppage-time in a 1–1 draw with Udinese, reaching the milestone of 300 career league goals across Europe's top five leagues, thus becoming just the third person in the 21st century to achieve it after Cristiano Ronaldo and Lionel Messi.

-On 24 April 2022, Ibrahimović set up Tonali's 90 minute winner against Lazio, helping Milan take top spot in the league table.
+On 24 April 2022, Ibrahimović set up Tonali's 90th minute winner against Lazio, helping Milan take top spot in the league table.
 On 22 May, after the final match against Sassuolo, Milan won the Serie A title for the first time in 11 years, Ibrahimović also being part of their last title in 2011.
 He contributed with eight goals and three assists during the campaign.
 It was his overall 5th Serie A title (2 additional titles were revoked with Juventus), Ibrahimović dedicated the title to his agent and friend, Mino Raiola, who had died recently.
 Three days later, Ibrahimović revealed that he had played through an anterior cruciate ligament injury for six months during the season, for which he underwent surgical repair that day and would be off the pitch for at least seven months.

-2022–23 season

-On 18 July 2022, it was announced that Ibrahimović had signed a one year contract extension with Milan, staying for the next season.
+On 18 July 2022, it was announced that Ibrahimović had signed a one-year contract extension with Milan, staying for the next season.
 He returned to training in February 2023, but was left out of the club's Champions League squad.
-Ibrahimović returned to first-team action on 26 February 2023, his first appearance in nine months, in a 2–0 victory over Atalanta, and thus became the oldest player for Milan in the three points for a win era.
-On 18 March, he scored in a 3–1 defeat against Udinese, becoming the oldest goalscorer in Serie A history, aged 41 years and 166 days.
+Ibrahimović returned to first-team action on 26 February 2023, his first appearance in nine months, in a 2–0 victory over Atalanta.
+On 18 March, he became the oldest goalscorer in Serie A history at the age of 41 years and 166 days when he scored in a 3–1 defeat to Udinese.
+On 4 June, Ibrahimović announced his retirement from football after Milan's final game of the Serie A season.